Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining: Important Findings

 \paragraph{Faithfulness is task-dependent.} For BiLSTM-Attention, in \Cref{tab:faithfulness-metric}, \emph{Attention} is best for SNLI while \emph{Input times Gradient} and \emph{Integrated Gradient} is best for SST.

-For RoBERTa, \emph{Integrated Gradient} is best for IMDB and SNLI, while \emph{Gradient} is best for bAbI-1 and 2.
+For RoBERTa, \emph{Integrated Gradient} is best for IMDB and SNLI, while \emph{Gradient} is best for bAbI-1 and bABI-2.
 In fact, \emph{Integrated Gradient} is worst in all bAbI tasks.

 \paragraph{Attention can be faithful.} In \Cref{tab:faithfulness-metric}, \emph{Attention} is among the top explanations in terms of faithfulness, except for SST.
-This contradicts many of the previous results mentioned in \Cref{sec:related-work}, which found attention to be not-faithful.
+This contradicts many of the previous results mentioned in \Cref{sec:related-work}, which found attention to be unfaithful.

-Because, attention is computationally free and attention is more sparse (\Cref{sec:appendix:sparsity}), which is important for human understanding \citep{Miller2019}, attention can be an attractive explanation.
+Because attention is computationally free and attention is more sparse (\Cref{sec:appendix:sparsity}), which is important for human understanding \citep{Miller2019}, attention can be an attractive explanation.

-\paragraph{Integrated Gradient is not necessarily more faithful than Gradient or Input times Gradient.} For BiLSTM-Attention, in \Cref{tab:faithfulness-metric}, bAbI 2, bAbI 3, and SNLI has least one gradient-based importance measure which is significantly more faithful than \emph{Integrated Gradient}.
-For RoBERTa we find the same for bAbI 2 and 3.

-This contradicts the claim that Integrated Gradient is theoretically superior \citep{Sundararajan2017a}.
+\paragraph{Integrated Gradient is not necessarily more faithful than Gradient or Input times Gradient.} For BiLSTM-Attention, in \Cref{tab:faithfulness-metric}, bAbI-2, bAbI-3, and SNLI has least one gradient-based importance measure which is significantly more faithful than \emph{Integrated Gradient}.
+For RoBERTa, we find the same for bAbI-2 and bAbI-3.
+These results contradicts the claim that Integrated Gradient is theoretically superior \citep{Sundararajan2017a}.
 This is a valuable finding, as Integrated Gradient is significantly more computationally expensive than other gradient-based importance measure.

 \paragraph{Importance measures often work best for the top-20\% most important tokens.} In \Cref{fig:roar}, we observe that the largest drop tends to happen at about 10\% or 20\% tokens masked.
 This indicates that importance measures are best at ranking the most important tokens, while for less important tokens, they become noisy.
 This is particularly observed in bAbI for both models and Diabetes with the BiLSTM-Attention model.